xailient-public/docs/docs/buildSdk.md

 4. When the SDK build is completed, you will get an email notification, with an SDK download link.

 5. You can also download the SDK from the Console.
-Go to __AI Models__ page and locate the model for which you have build the SDK.
+Go to __AI Models__ page and locate the model for which you have built the SDK.

 6. Click on __Download/Copy SDK__ button for that model.